-As Jobs’ example demonstrates, practicing empathetic leadership is a win-win situation on multiple fronts.
-For instance, research conducted by Businessolver found 70 percent of employees feel empathy in leadership leads to lower turnover rates, while 76 percent think empathy drives productivity.
-When you are an empathetic executive, you develop strong relationships with your employees, grow your business, and create a legacy you can be proud of in the process.
+As Jobs’ example demonstrates, practicing this type of leadership is a win-win situation on multiple fronts.
+For instance, research conducted by Businessolver found that 70 percent of employees feel empathy in leadership leads to lower turnover rates, while 76 percent think empathy drives productivity.
+When you are an empathetic executive, you develop strong relationships with your employees, grow your organization, and create a legacy you can be proud of in the process.
 Yet, the same study found that only 63 percent of team members feel like their CEO is empathetic.

 While having increased empathy has certainly never hurt anyone, not having it has.
 Learn more about empathetic leadership, its benefits, and actionable ways to practice it below.

 “It’s not about taking IN CHARGE but about taking care of the PEOPLE THAT ARE IN OUR CHARGE.”Simon sinek

 Empathetic leadership is one of the best leadership styles for helping leaders understand their team members’ thoughts, feelings, and emotions.
 While empathetic leaders are not experts in mental health counseling, they do have a high level of emotional intelligence.
 This can make people feel more understood and less alone as they encounter challenges in life since empathy is the ability to experience, feel, or imagine what another person is going through.

 “People will try to convince you that you should keep your empathy out of your career.
 Don’t accept this false premise.”Tim Cook